percula/planter_docs/content/en/docs/plants/plant-varieties/index.md

 {{< screenshot Varieties-tomatoes.jpg "Screenshot of the Vartieties tab for tomatoes" >}}<br /><br />

-4. Find the varieties you are interested in adding: sort and filter to organize and narrow down the list of plants, and use search to find a specific plant:
+4. Find the varieties you are interested in adding: filter and sort to organize and narrow down the list of varieties, and use search to find a specific variety:

 {{< screenshot Varieties-search-bar.jpg "Screenshot of the varieties search bar" >}}<br /><br />